Author has written 4 stories for Fantasy.

 Greetings fellow readers and writers, I am Osetto, or "Os" for short.
 I've also been known as RoninJD, J.D., or even just John.
 I am also the same Osetto that likes to hang around fanfiction.net and

 You can also find me on DeviantArt ( sovwriting.deviantart.com ) where I post my multi-chaptered stories as downloadable PDFs, and potentially lesser stories unfit for Tales or whatever other collections/one-shots I might post here.
-I also have a character creation demo for a potential interactive story/Twine game there, by the name of Sovereign: Journey.

 If you're interested, here's some background on my writings here:

 The Sovereign series is named after the eponymous ‘Sovereign Order’ a group of mystics that hold dear the tenets of strength, individuality, and supremacy (as well as the fairly rigid adherence to a dark aesthetic, if for no other reason than to spite their Templar rivals).
 The ruling class of the Imperial Dominion, these beings of might and magic have maintained their dominance domestically and abroad since their inception, a remarkable feat considering their constant in-fighting and self-destructive practices.
 It is only by merit of a godlike Emperor, an utterly dedicated nation of mundane peoples, and the occasional noble soul that the Sovereign Order has managed to not only survive, but thrive for hundreds of years.
 But despite the series bearing their name, this group is not always the focus of stories.
 Instead, it is the ‘Sovereign Ideal’ that drives these works.
 Individuals working in concert.
 Men and women striving for something more.
 Beings mystic and mundane seeking to not only understand this world, but their place in it.
 In practically every offering from me, you will find the concepts of worth and identity explored through character-centric stories.